 As an example of the former, the drug tazemetostat blocks the EZH2 gene often overexpressed in mesothelioma.
 A recent phase 2 clinical trial testing tazemetostat resulted in a 64% response rate.
 Response rate means the treatment at least stalled the growth of their cancer.

-TR002 is an example of adding a gene to the body.
+TR002 is an example of adding a gene to the body (gene addition).
 TR002 is a non-active virus that delivers a gene into the disease location.
 This gene increases the levels of interferon alpha-2b protein, which the body uses to fight diseases.
 The therapy showed a disease control rate of 87.5%.